+CRIF GLOBAL

-OUR MISSION To enhance the financial inclusion of consumers and to generate value and new opportunities for businesses by providing reliable digital information, intelligence and cutting-edge solutions.
-OUR VISION We are a trusted partner of consumers, companies and financial institutions, helping them to achieve their financial best.
-CRIF GLOBAL CRIF's bird's eye view helps businesses achieve outstanding results, giving them access to 360-degree solutions.
+CRIF's bird's eye view helps businesses achieve outstanding results, giving them access to 360-degree solutions.
 Established in 1988, CRIF is the leader in continental Europe in banking credit information and one of the main operators on a global level for integrated businesses and commercial information, credit management and marketing services.

 CRIF also holds a very strong leadership position in Asia, with an established presence in more than 13 countries covering the Middle East, India and Far East, combining a unique coverage of credit information and solutions in these three macroregions, able to satisfy the needs of global players.

 CRIF's policies reflect its full commitment to sustainable development, while operating in compliance with applicable laws and in adherence to ESG corporate governance standards.

 CRIF also offers a range of services for consumers, focusing on their financial well-being and protection against fraud and cyber risks.

 Thanks to its two ESMA - authorized Credit Rating Agencies - both recognized as External Credit Assessment Institutions (ECAI) -CRIF provides regulatory ratings valid across the European Union.
 Furthermore, CRIF operates as an Account Information Service Provider (AISP) in all European countries where the PSD2 directive applies with open banking services - including AISP services in the UK - and as an Account Aggregator (AA) in India.

-THE GENESIS OF CRIF
+OF CRIF

-1988

-Founded in Bologna

-Establishment and consolidation of the credit reporting infrastructure in Italy.

-1994

 Offering in Italy

-Development of full offering in Italy, comprising of integrated solutions related to the credit bureau.
+full offering in Italy, comprising integrated solutions relatedto the credit bureau.
 It was launched to empower the lending ecosystem with faster and efficient credit decisioning.

+Founded in

+Establishment and

+the credit reporting

+consolidation of

+infrastructure

+in Italy.

+Bologna

+THE GENESIS

+Development of

 2000

-International growth
+International arowth

 Establishment and consolidation of full CRIF offering across Continental Europe, New Europe, the USA and Mexico.
+CRIF expanded

-CRIF expanded its credit bureau footprint, in counties beyond Italy.
+its credit bureau footprint, in counties beyond

-2011

 Global company

-Establishment and consolidation of full CRIF offering across the Far East, India, DACH countries, and Middle East.
+consolidation of full CRIF offering across the Far East.
+India.
+DACH countries. and Middle Fast.
 EU Registration of CRIF as a Credit Rating Agency.

+Establishment and

 The global credit bureau operations were expanded to cover more countries and cater to the lending communities.

-2021
+Consolidation

+Enhancement

+digital offering

-Enhancement of the new digital offering
+of the new

+Multi-country

+credit bureaus

+To empower

+with digital

+launched.

-Multi-country successes for the credit bureaus with global clients.
+successes for the with global clients.

-To empower credit institutions with digital transformation, a range of digital solutions were launched.
+credit institutions transformation.

+solutions were

+Remote Selling

+Categorization

+through CATCH,

-Phyon, Remote Selling Categorization through CATCH, NEOs for banking transaction and a comprehensive PFM/BFM solution were launched.
+NEOs for banking

-2022-24
+a comprehensive

+PFM/BFM solution

+were launched.
-Consolidation of investments in key regions.
-Awards for ESG offering and LOS solution

-Further growth in Italy, Poland, Japan and Romania.
+transaction and a range of digital of investments in key regions.
+Awards for ESG offering and LOS solution 2022-2 Further growth in Italy, Poland, Japan and Romania.
 Successful launch of ESG Analytics and ESG Synesgy across 20 countries.
-Strengthening of multi-country fraud prevention and KYC.

-CRIF continues to grow its integrated credit bureau and award-winning LOS software solution.
+Strengthening of multi-country fraud prevention and CRIF continues to grow its integrated credit bureau and award-winning LOS software solution.
 Also enhanced the suite of digital products along with its offering for ESG assessment.

-7

 OUR GLOBAL PRESENCE